 Indicator 2.3.3 Analysis shows that feedstock harvesting and biomass production positively contribute to the local economy, including employment.
 Finding The National Association of Sate Foresters website contains State-wide Assessments describing the contributions the timber industry has in each state contained in the Enviva supply base area.
 The forests of the Southeast provide a number of economic and societal benefits such as manufacturing, employment, recreation, aesthetics, and environmental protection.
 To ensure that the forests can meet the current and future economic, ecological, cultural, and recreational demands placed on them, State Foresters, Forest Managers and others must focus their efforts to address changing landowner objectives, parcelization and fragmentation, current and emerging markets, forest regulation, critical habitats, and cultural/recreational concerns.
+Enviva employs 70 people at its mill located in Greenwood County South Carolina.
+The mill purchases feedstock from 26+/- local logging companies providing on average 26 million dollars in revenue to the local economy.
 Conclusion Evidence demonstrates the economic benefits of Enviva's presence in the supply area.
-Means of Verification a.
-Preamble citations b.
-National State Forester web site c.
-Internal Economic Impact Study Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk
+Magnagaf a.
+Preamble citations Means of Verification b.
+National State Forester web site Evidence c.
+Internal Economic Impact Study All means of verification reviewed Reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA